 Reasons for imposing a selected sentence

 Misdemeanor crimes are typically punishable by up to six-months in a county jail or by up to one year in a county jail.
 Most felony offenses have three options for imprisonment (for example, two, four, or six years in the California state prison).
+The judge will consider aggravating and mitigating factors in California felony sentencing to decide whether to impose the "high term," "mid term" or low term."

 This means that a judge exercises quite a bit of discretion when deciding what sentence to impose.
 As a way to ensure that judges don't abuse this discretion, California law requires that judges state their reasons for choosing a particular sentence.27